 The following data is based on the product molecular weight 207.16.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |50 mM||0.1 mL||0.48 mL||0.97 mL|

 Product Datasheets for WR 1065 dihydrochloride

 References are publications that support the biological activity of the product.

 North et al (2000) The cytoprotective aminothiol WR1065 activates p21waf-1 and down regulates cell cycle progression through a p53-dependent pathway.
 Oncogene 19 1206 PMID: 10713709

 Pluquet et al (2003) The cytoprotective aminothiol WR1065 activates p53 through a non-genotoxic signaling pathway involving c-Jun N-terminal kinase.
 J.Biol.Chem.
 278 11879 PMID: 12531896